simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

 ..
 NOTE::
    The default UID and GID ranges are very high in IPA (in the low billions), so they are a lot higher than both the SIMP and SSSD default max.
 Set ``simp_options::uid::max`` appropriately to avoid this issue.
-This can be avoided by installing the IPA server with the argument ``--idstart=5000``
+Alternatively, this can be avoided by installing the IPA server with the argument ``--idstart=5000`` or by changing the UID ranges in the GUI.

 ..
 NOTE::
-   Users still have to be added to PAM to be able to log in!
+   Users and groups still have to be added to PAM to be able to log in!

 .. _SIMP-4898: https://simp-project.atlassian.net/browse/SIMP-4898